centreon/centreon-documentation/en/integrations/plugin-packs/procedures/operatingsystems-as400-connector.md

 yum install centreon-plugin-Operatingsystems-AS400-Connector
 ```

-2. On the Centreon Web interface, install the *IBM AS400 Connector* Centreon Plugin Pack on the **Configuration > Plugin Packs** page
+2. On the Centreon Web interface, install the *IBM AS400 Connector* Centreon Plugin Pack on the **Configuration > Plugin Packs** page:

 <!--Offline IMP License-->